 • implementing projects on public/community broadband access points focusing on the provision of ICT services and applications through suitable technologies, including satellite, and business models which achieve financial and operational sustainability;

-• disseminating information and analyses of the latest technologies and best practices through methods such as publications, symposia, seminars and workshops, taking into account the outputs of related ITU D study group activities.
+• disseminating information and analyses of the latest technologies and best practices through methods such as publications, symposia, seminars and workshops, taking into account the outputs of related ITU-D study group activities.

 Bridging the standardization gap

-Increasing the knowledge and capacity of developing countries for the effective application/implementation of standards (Recommendations) developed in ITU T and ITU R is fundamental for bridging the standardization gap.
+Increasing the knowledge and capacity of developing countries for the effective application/implementation of standards (recommendations) developed in ITU-T and ITU-R is fundamental for bridging the standardization gap.

-Good and liable standards help to improve the establishment of regional and national set of technical requirements and ultimately contributes to access safe, interoperable and affordable ICT equipment/systems contributing reducing the digital divide.
+Good and liable standards help to improve the establishment of regional and national set of technical requirements and ultimately contributes to access safe, interoperable and affordable ICT equipment/systems contributing to reducing the digital divide.

 The focus in this area will be:

-• to promote and coordinate activities in the regions to support the implementation of the relevant standards tailored to developing country needs;
+• promote and coordinate activities in the regions to support the implementation of the relevant standards tailored to developing country needs;

 • organize, coordinate and provide necessary assistance to the activities of standardization Committees in the regions also through the organization of capacity building events and;

-• provide the necessary assistance to the regional groups of ITU study groups;
+• provide the necessary assistance to the regional ITU study groups;

 • provide assistance to the regional telecommunication organizations for the setting-up and management of regional standardization bodies.